Cosmological constant in a quantum fluid model

-The aim of this paper is to analyze some possible contributions of vacuum state to the cosmological constant in the scheme of considering the vacuum state as a quantum fluid.
-Several contributions to the cosmological constant have been studied in this scheme \cite{ca6,ca9}.
+The aim of this paper is to analyze some possible contributions of vacuum state to cosmological constant in a model which is based on considering the vacuum state as a quantum fluid.
+Several contributions to the cosmological constant have been studied under this model \cite{ca6,ca9}.
 One of these contributions is the presence of matter in the universe.
-But since this contribution depends only on the state equation of matter, it has been suggested that the coincidence problem\footnote{The coincidence problem consists in to understand why the present cosmological observations show that the order of magnitude of the vacuum energy density is the same as the one of matter density.} is partially solved \cite{ca6}.
-However a direct calculation, as the presented in the section \ref{VEFFT}, shows that the observed cosmological constant is four order of magnitude higher than the one induced by the matter contribution.
-We find in section \ref{QBR} that the higher-order corrections to the vacuum energy density depend on the microscopic structure of the theory.
-Finally we conjecture in section \ref{VEINE} that the expansion of the universe is a direct prove that the universe is not in mechanical equilibrium and this fact might to be a meaningful factor for the cosmological constant problem.
+But since this contribution depends only on the state equation of matter, it has been suggested that the coincidence problem\footnote{The coincidence problem consists of understanding why the present cosmological observations show that the order of magnitude of vacuum energy density is the same as the order of magnitude of matter density.} is partially solved \cite{ca6}.
+However a direct calculation as presented in section \ref{VEFFT} shows that the observed cosmological constant is four order of magnitude higher than the one induced by matter contribution.
+We find in section \ref{QBR} that higher-order corrections to vacuum energy density depend on the microscopic structure of the theory.
+Finally we conjecture in section \ref{VEINE} that the cosmological expansion implies that the universe is not in a mechanical equilibrium state and this fact might be a meaningful effect for the cosmological constant problem.